 Only clear-sky or near-clear-sky pixels are considered in the retrieval algorithm.
-To filter out cloudy pixels, we adopted the higher-resolution (4 km) level-2 cloud mask (CLM) data product from the Advanced Geostationary Radiation Imager (AGRI) onboard FY-4B.
-AGRI uses multispectral threshold algorithms based on different spectral characteristics of VIS, NIR, and TIR bands under cloudy and clear conditions to obtain cloud mask information (Lai et al., 2019).
-The cloud mask of AGRI classifies pixels into four categories: clear, probably clear, probably cloudy, and cloudy.
-We collocated the GIIRS and AGRI footprints and assigned the GIIRS to be clear or near-clear when at least 80% of the collocated AGRI pixels are labeled as clear or probably clear.
+To filter out cloudy pixels, we adopted the higher-resolution (4 km) level-2 cloud mask (CLM) data product from the Advanced Geostationary Radiation Imager (AGRI) on board FY-4B.
+AGRI uses multispectral threshold algorithms based on different spectral characteristics of VIS, NIR and TIR bands under cloudy and clear conditions to obtain cloud mask information (Lai et al., 2019).
+The cloud mask of AGRI classifies pixels into four categories: clear, probably clear, probably cloudy and cloudy.
+We collocated the GIIRS and AGRI footprints and assigned the GIIRS to be clear or near-clear when at least 80 % of the collocated AGRI pixels are labeled as clear or probably clear.
 For each measurement cycle, there are 12×27 FORs and each FOR collects 16×8 observations using the infrared plane array detector.
-The total is 41472 observations.
-For each day with 12 measurement cycle, the total number of observations is about 500K.
-After cloud screening and excluding data with viewing zenith angle larger than 70°, the average daily number of clear sky observation is about 90K in July 2022.
+The total is 41 472 observations.
+For each day with 12 measurement cycle, the total number of observations is about 500 000.
+After cloud screening and excluding data with viewing zenith angle larger than 70° , the average daily number of clear-sky observations is about 90 000 in July 2022.